robin-aws/dafny/Docs/ExternalSoundness.md

 * Any object that doesn't implement Validatable must be strictly owned by an object that does.
 Assumption is that any such object either hasn't changed or is in the ValidatableRepr of another object in scope.
 * Allow a subobject with a changing Repr iff you are the one making the change and can update your own Repr

+### Other helpful Dafny features

-### Discourage references to non-extern compiled elements
+1. **Discourage references to non-extern compiled elements**.
 The motivation here is to ensure external code does not interact with any part of the Dafny-generated code that has not been validated as safe to expose externally.
 This is critical to ensure the above assumption that the set of Dafny objects does not change outside of Dafny source code, and to ensure that external code cannot intentionally or accidentally call or implement methods that were not verified as safe for external use.

    Ideally, the compiler would attach access control to non-external elements so this is enforced by the target language compiler and/or runtime.
 This would prevent Dafny-generated code in one package from referencing Dafny-generated code in another, however, which is a long-term goal.
 Therefore, we will instead intentionally munge the identifiers generated for non-external elements to discourage external references.
 This will likely involve appending something like `__DAFNY_INTERNAL__` to these identifiers.

-### Support traits extending other traits
+1. **Support traits extending other traits**.
+This seems to be necessary in practice, so that a trait such as `ExternalList` can in turn extend a generic trait like `Validatable`.
+Working around the lack of this feature is very difficult, since both types want to reference ghost state such as `Repr`.

+2. **Support singleton objects**.
+This would allow statically-referencable state in Dafny programs.
+It has some of the same challenges around non-local invariants.

 ## One-Way Doors

 There are two major categories of one-way doors, corresponding to the two aspects that are the most difficult to modify: the public API of the ESDK implementations we release and the semantics of the Dafny language itself.

-## Impact

-## Assumptions
+The key priority is to expose an initial C# API that will meet customer's needs without committing to patterns of use we do not want to support in the future.
+This will likely mean ensuring all non-trivial types are exposed as only interfaces, and using factory methods rather than constructors.

 ## Open Questions

+* Can we enforce that traits are the ONLY way to specify exposed or native methods for simplicity?
+This would require singleton objects in other to implement exposed static methods, such as factory methods.
-* (make new version of :extern or whatever on by default in Dafny 3.0?)
+* Can we/should we change the rules around :extern by default in Dafny 3.0, or should we introduce new keywords/attributes?
-* (Termination??)

-## Appendices

-*Note*: applying invariant to input values of external methods.
-Pro of straight quantification approach.

-## Singleton objects
+* I've largely skipped over termination proofs here.
+We will have to accept some measure of unsoundness here since external code cannot be analyzed, but we also don't want to give up and use `decreases *` across the whole ESDK code base.
+Can we find a middle-ground that allows for partial termination proof of the Dafny code, possibly looking something like `decreases Repr, *`?